dsmurl/gitcraft/docs/README.md

   - to build a gitCraft site that other people can log in and see their numbers
 - [ ] Intro credit store
   - to build out a simple store for people to spend their credits at

+### Next

+- [ ] the move to drizzle broke the db interaction and the migrations are not working
+- [ ] need to figure out how to use the new drizzle in the db setup and drizzle Studio in dev

+### Debt

+- [ ] remove the counter stuff like api endpoints and COUNTER_INITIAL